takuto-okuno-riken/mtess/README.md

 Total difference between two multivariate time-series is expressed by single value [0, 5] (0: not similar to 5: similar)(MTESS), and each node difference is also expressed (Node MTESS).

 Combination of GSDGM and MTESS can perform individuality analysis of the group of multivariate time-series.
-The GSDGM can generate the group centroid time-series and MTESS can quantify normality and abnormality of individual among the group of multivariate time-series.
+The GSDGM can generate the group centroid time-series and MTESS can quantify normality and abnormality from the group centroid to each individual multivariate time-series.

 <b>Command line tools</b>